Inhumans: Death of the Inhumans

-The Kree have initiated a murdering campaign in order to force Black Bolt to join the Kree Empire.
+The Kree have initiated a murdering campaign to force Black Bolt to join the Kree Empire.
 This ultimatum causes the deaths of thousands of Inhumans with the word "Join or Die" carved into their bodies which forced Black Bolt to call together the four Queens of the Universal Inhuman tribes to respond to this threat.
 However, the meeting goes far from as planned, as an Inhuman executioner named Vox, a Super-Inhuman created by the Kree, begins his bloody rampage across the place.
-When Black Bolt and his Royal Family reached the meeting place, they discover the bodies of Oola Udonta, Aladi Ko Eke, Onomi Whitemane and Goddess Ovoe, with the same three words written in their blood on a banner hanging about their corpses and eventually realized that they fell in to a trap as one of the dead Inhumans was wired with an explosive.
+When Black Bolt and his Royal Family reached the meeting place, they discover the bodies of Oola Udonta, Aladi Ko Eke, Onomi Whitemane, and Goddess Ovoe, with the same three words written in their blood on a banner hanging about their corpses and eventually realized that they fell in to a trap as one of the dead Inhumans was wired with an explosive.
 While most of Black Bolt's group made it out alive, thanks to Lockjaw, Triton was not so lucky and was killed in the explosion.
 Black Bolt then sent Lockjaw to New Arctilan to retrieve his brother Maximus.
 Unbeknownst to them, Vox and his men had already arrived on New Arctilan and began murdering every Inhuman they come across, old or new.
-Armed with all of the Inhumans’ abilities and no humanity, Vox easily cuts his prey down with his powers or his energy scythe.
+Armed with all of the Inhumans' abilities and no humanity, Vox easily cuts his prey down with his powers or his energy scythe.
 Even Maximus cannot defeat Vox, as he quickly loses an arm for even making the attempt.
 Lockjaw then arrives and teams up with Maximus in an attempt to stop Vox on their own.
 However, they are unable to defeat Vox as he fires a massive energy blast, destroying them.

 When Karnak is sent to the Kree to relay a message from Black Bolt to them, the Kree Commander explains how they dispatched Ronan the Accuser as leader of the Kree after Hala was placed in ruin by Mister Knife and have begun to forge a new life.
 When asked to kneel, Karnak does not.
 Instead, he does his best to fend off Vox only for the Super-Inhuman to subdue Karnak.
 As Black Bolt arrives, he walks through the halls of the Kree base speaking every name of the fallen Inhumans, making it a song about death.
-Eventually, it comes down to just Black Bolt vs. Vox who is holding Karnak as a shield.
+Eventually, it comes down to just Black Bolt and Vox, who is holding Karnak as a shield.
 Black Bolt signs to Karnak to have Vox take him instead.
 Vox apparently accepts the change as he teleports himself behind Black Bolt.
 Before Karnak's very eyes, Vox slits Black Bolt's throat.